TAPS Working Group

 from the underlying connections of, e.g., for example, TCP).
 This provides

-flexible connection establishment allowing an application to request
+flexible connection Connection establishment allowing an application to request

 As applications adopt this interface, they will benefit from a wide